 And it’s how our readers do so well!

 Like Tad.
-He decided to trade options instead of the stock and made 544% on the trade in under 3 months.
+He decided to amplify my strategy with an options play instead of the stock and made 544% on the trade in under 3 months.

 Now, think about that.
 Catching a winner like that can be life changing.

+But even if you just stick to my stock strategy, you could see significant profits.

 And remember, the plan stays consistent.